 What Is Yuba

 Yuba is a rich, silky, and meaty soy product eaten in East Asia.
 The Japanese eat it dipped in soy sauce and wasabi, simmered in dashi, or cooked in hot pots.
 You will encounter it in Kyoto and Nikko cuisines.

 Traditionally, it was part of Shojin Ryori (精進料理), Buddhist cuisine that forbade the use of animal products.
 It’s said to have been brought back from China about 1,200 years ago by the Buddhist monk Saicho, who also introduced Buddhism and tea to Japan.
 It’s suitable for vegetarians, vegans, and those following a gluten-free diet.

 It is rich, fatty, and nutty with a cream-like texture and tastes bean-y like soy milk.

 Tofu and yuba are soybean products, but they are made differently.

 Tofu is a by-product of coagulating soybean protein using a coagulant, such as nigari (にがり).
 Yuba is made by heat-coagulating without using a coagulant.
 It’s the wrinkly layer that forms on the surface of soy milk.

 How To Use

 Enjoy fresh yuba with a trickle of soy sauce and wasabi, just like sashimi.
 You can add fresh or dried yuba in clear soups, in Japanese vegetable side dishes like ohitashi and sunomono, or as a topping in udon and soba noodle soups.
-I have Yuba Tamagotoji recipe on the blog.
-It adds protein and texture to any dish!

 Where To Buy